bryanoliveira11/Python-Study--/Yt_downloader/readme.md

 This is a simple python application that downloads youtube videos via URL

-You can :
+You Can :

-1 - Download single videos </br>
+- Download single videos </br>
-2 - Download full playlists
+- Download full playlists

-Python Modules used :

-- pytube for downloading
-- re to validate the url format for both, single videos or playlists
+17/2/23 - changes

+* general changes to make it run better and with less errors / prompt 'polution'
+* now the app will save some data in a json archive, such as title, type of url (video or playlist), datetime

+Other Plans :

-- pytube.cli on_progress to create a simple output of a progress bar
+- Make a graphical version of it
+- Let user choose resolution
+- Let user choose the download location